justb3a/processwire-importpagesxml/README.md

 ## Settings

-After successfull installation go to `Setup > Import Pages From XML` page to start using the XML Importer.
+After successfull installation go to `Setup > Import Pages From XML` to start using the XML Importer.

+This module does not support all available field types.
+Nevertheless, I've refrained from restricting the supported field types because many of them should work by default.

+Tested and working:

+* image including tag and description support
+* select
+* text
+* textarea
+* integer

+The following field types will be ignored:

+* FieldsetTabOpen
+* FieldsetOpen
+* FieldsetClose

+Not working:

+* file
+* repeater

 ## Xpath Mappings

-If you need a xpath mapping to be related to another field make sure that that field is placed before that one which needs the relation.
+If you want to take advantage of references between fields in your xpath mapping then make sure the fields you're relating to are placed before the ones which need the relations.
-You can access and use any value / field which is ordered before.
+You can access and use any values/fields that you placed earlier in your file.
 Use `$field_<fieldname>` to match the desired value.

 **Example**